-Wendy Mewes, author of the Footprint guide to Brittany, has this guide to cycling in Quimper, the capital of France's Finistre department.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of cycling in Quimper, the capital of France's Finistre department.

 Quimper is the capital of the Finistere department, the most Breton area of Brittany in the far west.
 It is a small city on the Odet river, which provides pleasant quayside walks.

 The many flowery passerelles reflect the fact that there were once large houses with their own bridges where the public administration buildings now stand.
 The ancient centre radiating out from the magnificent cathedral of is mainly pedestrianised, with streets of medieval houses containing ultra-modern shops.
 It's bounded by two small rivers the Steir and the Frout: the little round markers on many buildings with 2000 on them indicate the exceptional flood levels of that year.

 The cathedral, built in phases from 1239, is famous for its great beauty, but in particular, the crooked nave.
 This was most probably due to the building of the adjacent Bishop’s Palace, which now houses the Departmental Museum – one of the best you’ll see in France.
 Just across the square is the art gallery where you can get a feel for the importance of Brittany as an inspiration for artists in the 19th/20th centuries.
 Quimper’s famous son Max Jacob, friend of Picasso and Modigliani, who died in Drancy in WWII, has a dedicated room on the ground floor.

 On the other side of the river is the elaborate Prefecture, rebuilt after being burnt by the retreating Germans in August 1944.
 Quimper’s resistance fighters were proud to have liberated the town before the arrival of American troops.